amirulshafiq98/mochi_icecream/README.md

 ![Export](https://github.com/user-attachments/assets/a39681e2-2b6a-4fab-9313-f6cd85b5bd24)

 ### PCA Implementation Details:

+The final analysed dataset, enriched with PCA components and K-Means clustering assignments can be found here `data/processed/mochi_pca_clustered_data.csv`.
+This contains the comprehensive results of the sensory data analysis and can be used for further reporting or visualisation.

 - **Standardization:** Ensures each feature contributes equally using `StandardScaler`.

 - **Principal Components:** PC1, PC2  and PC3 captured the majority of variance (~80%).